-If you think you have a medical malpractice case, find out here.
+Side note: If you think you have a medical malpractice case, find out here.

 You may know her as Mary Poppins, or Maria von Trapp, two iconic roles that made her famous.
 For decades, Julie Andrews has graced cinema with her talent.
-She brought songs like “The Hills Are Alive” and “A Spoon Full Of Sugar” into the world with the soprano voice most people know her by.
+She brought songs like “The Hills Are Alive” and “A Spoonful Of Sugar” into the world with the soprano voice most people know her by.

 But in 1997, everything changed.
-Andrews’ went in for a throat procedure to remove non-cancerous nodules on her vocal chords.
+Andrews’ went in for a throat procedure to remove non-cancerous nodules on her vocal cords.
 A typically low risk procedure stole away one of Andrews’ most precious assets — her ability to sing.

 The lawsuit which was filed in Manhattan, against Mt.
 Sinai Hospital, alleged that the surgery, which is quite routine for singers, was botched.